Gallify/gallify.app/README.md

 3. Run ` pod init ` to initialize a Podfile.
 If you don't have cocoapods installed, run ` sudo gem install cocoapods `.
 4. If a Podfile already exists, then run ` pod install `.
 5. Open the project in Xcode and hit play.

+## How to run Gallify.app on Simulator/Preview
+1. When you clone the repository, delete the `ARPlayer` folder right away. ` /ViewControllers/Core/Collections/ARPlayer `
+2. Comment out `lines 24-28` and `lines 53-74` in ` CollectionReelHeader.swift ` file. ` /ViewControllers/Core/Collections/Reel/Helpers/CollectionReelHeader.swift `
+3. You should be good to go.
+Run ` pod install `.